 They’ll also organise the proofread and make sure all the edits are collated and implemented.
 They might sort out any copyright permissions needed, and will generally prepare the pages of the book for its final printing.

-Freelance editors offer a range of editing skills, from developmental to editing copy-editing to proofreading.
+Freelance editors offer a range of services, from developmental editing to copy-editing to proofreading.
 Usually, a freelance editor will have a specialist type of text they work with, and sometimes they’ll have specialist knowledge of the subject or genre of the writing.

 As mentioned above, publishing houses usually outsource the copy-editing and proofreading of a manuscript as this is more cost effective for them.